milutinke/MCC.js/docs/Commands.md

 ## - `GetPlayersLatency`

 **Description:**

-Get a list of players and their latencies
+Get a list of players and their latencies.

 **Parameters:**